 - Complete hands-on lab activities with at-home equipment and online demonstration videos.

-- Attend face-to-face lab sessions each week from the following options:
+- Attend face-to-face lab sessions each week.

 Associate of Applied Science